-- Jacob Nilsson, machine learning for M2M interoperability in the Arrowhead Framework.
+- Jacob Nilsson, machine learning for dynamic service interoperability in the Arrowhead Framework.

-- Mattias Nilsson, architecture for low-power pattern recognition with DYNAP neuromorphic system.
+- Mattias Nilsson, pattern recognition with DYNAP neuromorphic system.
 Supported by The Kempe Foundations.

 - Karl Ekström, natural language processing for fault severity estimation, KnowIT FAST.

-- Kim Albertsson (CERN), machine learning in high-energy physics.
+- Kim Albertsson (CERN), machine learning in high-energy physics / ATLAS.

-- Rickard Brännvall (RISE), machine learning for automation of datacenters, AutoDC.
+- Rickard Brännvall (RISE), machine learning for automation of edge datacenters, AutoDC.